leesoh/powershell-tools/README.md

 ```

 ##Get-Slice.ps1
 Grab a slice of text from target file.
+Ideally this merges with Get-Substring.

 ```
-Get-Slice.ps1 -Text "sample.txt" -StartSlice "The quick brown" -EndSlice "lazy dog"
+Get-Slice.ps1 -Text "sample.txt" -Start "The quick brown" -End "lazy dog"
 ```

 ##Get-Substring.ps1